Black Carts Turret (Hadrian's Wall)

 Attraction Type: Roman Site

-Location: Located 2 miles west of Chollerford just north of the B6318.
+Location: Located two miles west of Chollerford just north of the B6318.
 Note: it is very difficult to park near the turret on this section of Hadrian's Wall.
-Foot access is by far the easier option, as the Hadrian's Wall long distance path follows the course of the Wall here.
+Foot access is by far the easier option, as the Hadrian's Wall long-distance path follows the course of the Wall here.

 Website: Black Carts Turret (Hadrian's Wall)